The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Double Cooked Lamb with Tapioca

 After the starters, the cooking demonstration began.
 The pastry chef showed us how he took 5 simple ingredients and made Carnival Cruise Line’s world-famous Chocolate Melting Cake.
-When they asked if anyone want to help, you know I jumped at the opportunity.
-As an added bonus, the chef gave us a our very own copy of the recipe to take home with us!
-To me that was worth the $75 price tag in itself.
+When they asked if anyone wanted to help, I jumped at the opportunity.
+As a bonus, the chef gave us our very own copy of the recipe to take home with us!
+To me, that was worth the $75 price tag in itself.

 The Bread Course